kgandhi31/ENCMP-100-2020/README.md

 # MATLAB-Assignments
-The MATLAB assignments that I completed during my ENCMP 100 course
+My MATLAB solutions to the lab assignments offered in the ENCMP 100 MATLAB course.